-The biggest impact the jewellery industry has is from carbon dioxide (C02) emissions generated through mining, minerals processing and manufacturing.
+The biggest impact the jewellery industry has is from greenhouse gas emissions generated through mining, minerals processing and manufacturing.
 But it also has a big negative impact when land is cleared to access valuable gemstones, diamonds and precious metals like gold, platinum and silver.

 That said, the jewellery industry is a relatively small player compared with things like electricity generation, agriculture and transport.